sfc-aqua/quisp/doc/ErrorModels.md

 more likely to happen than $$|0\rangle\rightarrow |1\rangle$$.

 This is tied to $$T_1$$, the energy relaxation time.
 See Eqs.
-8.6-8.10 in my book for the representation known as generalized amplitude damping.
+8.6-8.10 in Van Meter's book for the representation known as generalized amplitude damping.

 The other parameter we need for a relatively complete picture of energy relaxation is the Boltzmann polarization, the fraction of